I love New Orleans.

 I had my first semi-legal drink in New Orleans, a chocolate daiquiri that made me sick.
 My parents bought it for my 18th birthday, when it was legal to drink in New Orleans at 18 while the rest of the country staunchly held to the 21-year-old requirement.
 I discovered that chocolate and alcohol were NOT two great tastes that taste great together.

 I enjoyed beignets and chocolate milk as a child with my parents; later, I would blow powdered sugar on a first date.
-Despite his utter annoyance with me, actually chose to go out with me again.
+Despite his utter annoyance with me, he actually chose to go out with me again.

 That poor man.